thomastay/expensive_modules/README.md

 This does a Depth-First Search (DFS) to obtain the set of child nodes that are under each parent node.
 There's obviously a lot to explain in this code, which I won't go into, but here's a summary of the Data Structures changed:

   - Adjacency lists (Map from string to Set\<string\>) got changed to a 2D adjacency matrix of bools
   - The cost Map, which used to be a Map from string to string, got changed to a Dictionary from int to int[].
-Note that ChildNodes is an alias for int[], I will explain this unusual coding style later.
+Note that ChildNodes is an alias for int[], I did this so I could change the implementation of ChildNodes without rewriting a lot of code.

 ```F#
 // old code